-ISPs (AT&T, Comcast, Time Warner Cable and Verizon), as shown in Table 2.
+Note the absence8 of Netflix deployment inside four major ISPs (AT&T, Comcast, Time Warner Cable and Verizon9), as shown in Table 2.
 The explanation for this absence is that these ISPs publicly refused to deploy Netflix servers.
-Instead, they insisted on signing paid peering contracts with Netflix [21, 26].
+Instead, they insisted on signing paid peering contracts with Netflix [19, 23].
 This makes sense given the strong position of these ISPs in the US market.

 ISP servers in the USA are hosted by smaller players.
-When contrasting those ISPs which deploy and those which do not deploy Netflix servers with the Netflix ISP Speed Index, we observe that these ISPs which do not deploy servers provide similar performance results as those which have Netflix servers deployed.
+When contrasting ISPs with the Netflix ISP Speed Index10, we observe that those ISPs which do not deploy servers provide similar performance results as those which have Netflix servers deployed.
 This suggests that deploying Netflix servers inside an ISP network does not automatically imply better performance, at least according to Netflix's own ISP Speed Index.